sagemath/trac_to_gh/Issue 5692.md

 # Issue 5692: [with patch; needs review] fix some accents that prevent cloning

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5692

 Original creator: was